Top 4 Most Commonly Missed Hip Diagnoses

 The quadrant test has high reported sensitivity for FAI.
 (11) The log roll test is also helpful, particularly for assessing clicking or generalized capsular laxity.
 The test entails rotating the patient’s straightened lower extremity between full internal and external rotation.
 (11)

 Clinical evaluation of cam-type FAI characteristically demonstrates painfully limited hip flexion and internal rotation.
-(4,5,12,13) Not surprisingly, FADIR test is the most sensitive indicator for FAI.
+(4,5,12,13).
+Not surprisingly, the FADIR test is the most sensitive indicator for FAI.
 (2) FABER test is a generalized screening test that is routinely positive (88%) for most causes of hip pathology (14) but is often negative in cam impingement.
 (15)

 2. Hip dysplasia (13.3% of missed hip diagnoses)